evannetwork/vade-didcomm/README.md

 ];
 ```

-Afterwards, you can just test your protocol by passing the following message to the didcomm functions:
+Afterwards, you can just test your protocol by passing the following message to the DIDComm functions:

 ```json
 {